karmi/retire/README.markdown

     # java       1
 ```

-Notice, that only variables from the enclosing scope are accesible.
+Notice, that only variables from the enclosing scope are accessible.
 If we want to access the variables or methods from outer scope,
 we have to use a slight variation of the DSL, by passing the
 `search` and `query` objects around.